When to Put Manure in the Garden?

 Compost manure contains a balanced blend of nitrogen, phosphorus, and various other elements necessary for healthy plant growth.
 It also enhances soil microbial activity, which aids in nutrient cycling and disease suppression.
 Compost manure can be added to the garden any time during the year, providing a slow-release source of nutrients to plants.

-What should you put manure on the garden?
+When should you put manure in the garden?

 The timing of applying manure to a garden is crucial to ensure optimal plant growth and prevent any potential issues.
 Generally, the best time to spread manure in the UK is autumn.
 Here’s why: